charbileigh/charbileigh/README.md

 🌸🌸
-I am a friendly and passionate individual with a diverse set of interests and skills.
+I am a friendly and passionate individual with diverse interests and skills.
 Professionally, I work as a QA Tester and Application Support specialist.
 I have a keen eye for detail and a strong understanding of software testing and troubleshooting.
-I am constantly looking for ways to improve processes and deliver the best possible results.
+I am constantly looking for ways to improve processes and achieve the best possible results.

-One of my biggest passions is data development.
-I love diving into complex data sets and uncovering insights that can drive business growth and success.
-I am always eager to learn new tools and techniques to enhance my skills in this field.

-In my career, I have had the opportunity to work with various industries and organizations, which has given me a well-rounded understanding of the tech world.
-My experience has taught me the importance of adaptability and problem-solving, which I bring to every project I work on.
+In my career, I have had the opportunity to work with various industries and organisations, which has given me a comprehensive understanding of the tech world.
+My experience has taught me the importance of adaptability and problem-solving, and I bring that to every project I work on.

-I am a firm believer in continuous learning and growth.
-I am always seeking new challenges and opportunities to expand my knowledge and skills.
+I am a firm believer in the importance of constant learning and growth.
+I am always looking for new challenges and opportunities to expand my knowledge and skills.
 I hold a Bachelor of Science in Mechanical and Mechatronic Engineering and a Postgraduate Degree in Disability Studies from the University of Cape Town (UCT).

-My biggest hobby is knitting.
-There is something so therapeutic about creating beautiful pieces with just a set of needles and yarn.
-It also allows me to unleash my creativity and produce unique designs.
 🌸🌸

 ## My Tech Stack 💻